elementor/elementor-developers-docs/src/context-menu/index.md

 Elementor has [3 types of context menus](./context-menu-types) based on the area where the user open it or the Element which was clicked.
 Developers can hook to any element type and modify its actions.

-Each menu is divided into [several groups](./context-menu-groups) and each group has its own actions.
-When you add new actions, you need to choose to which group to assign the action.
+Each menu is divided into [several groups](./context-menu-groups) containing several items.
+Groups are visually divided with a separator.

+Each menu item called an [Action](./context-menu-actions).
+In simple words, Actions are JS callback functions applied on selected elements (section, column, widget).

 ## Extending Context Menus